crackscout123/crackys-ts-bot/README.md

 - <a href="https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API">TeamSpeak 3 API</a> v1.0.14

 ## Functions
-- **Channel Alert/Monitor**  - Define in the [*config.app*](#setup) which channels should be monitored and which groups should be notified when someone joins on of those channels.
+- [**Channel Alert/Monitor**](https://github.com/getPoland/crackys-ts-bot/wiki/ChannelAlert)  - Define which channels should be monitored and which groups should be notified when someone joins on of those channels.

-- **AfkMover**  - Define a duration in minutes after which an afk user is moved to the afk channel.
+- [**AfkMover**](https://github.com/getPoland/crackys-ts-bot/wiki/AfkMover)  - Define a duration in minutes after which an afk user is moved to the afk channel.

 ## Todo